isaacg11/starterTemplate-Create-Update-Object/README.md

 # starterTemplate-Create-Update-Object
-a starter template for creating and updating objects with the Stamplay SDK
+a Javascript starter template for creating and updating objects with the Stamplay SDK

 **CLONING: When cloning this repo, you must initialize your app first to make it work.**